Solar-Punk-Ltd/try-out-swarm/bee/README.md

 2. Place the binary in an accessible location.
 3. Use a startup script such as `runBee.sh` to start the node.

-Note: If you are in mac it can happen that you have to separatly enable the execution of your proper binary.
+Note: If you are in mac it can happen that you have to enable the execution of your binary.
 Settings > Privacy & Security > Security > Allow execution.
 Also make sure that your binary is executable.

 ### Example: Using `runBee.sh`